auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 Because it is determined by the number of random microstates, entropy is related to the amount of additional information needed to specify the exact physical state of a system, given its macroscopic specification.
 For this reason, it is often said that entropy is an expression of the disorder, or randomness of a system, or of the lack of information about it."

 A dissipative structure is embodied energy that takes in exergy (low entropy energy) and expels heat (high entropy energy), according to the arrow of time (tending towards increasing entropy).
 For instance, a fire is a dissipative structure.
 Fire uses fuel (exergy) to maintain and grow until the fuel is used.
 Once the fuel is gone, all exergy has been released as heat.
 The energy is the same, but the exergy is gone.
 "One can view the entire universe as a dissipative structure.
 The big bang released exergy, creating time and space.
-The feature that is perhaps most characteristic of dissipative structure, including the universe itself, is complexity."
+The feature that is perhaps most characteristic of dissipative structures, including the universe itself, is complexity."

 Complexity appears to defy the second law of physics, which is in a closed system entropy will always increase.
 "Order is never spontaneously produced from disorder.
 Once a glass breaks, you can't un-break it."
-Every dissipative structure converts exergy to heat, but it does so based on the rules of energy transfer and the dissipative structure itself.
+Every dissipative structure converts exergy to heat, but it does so based on the rules of energy transfer and the self-organization of the dissipative structure itself.

 ### We are like fire.

 Living creatures are dissipative structures.
 We are not unlike a fire which consumes all available fuel to expand and maintain itself until there is no more fuel.
 The fuel needed for life is simply more complex.
 We require many different kinds of fuel, food, typically other complex dissipative structures like plants and animals, to maintain and grow our own structures, our bodies.
 The way heat and energy are dissipated from our body is governed by physics and biology, where biology is the study of living dissipative structures.
 Fire doesn't appear to consciously direct itself just like we don't decide how to sweat or where our blood vessels should grow.
 Our bodies emerged from a long evolutionary process.
 Evolutionary processes selected for the rules which govern our bodies, and we need an understanding of evolution to understand life.

-Just like how complex patterns emerged in Conway's game of life, so too did life emerge as a complex pattern from an initial state.
+Just like how complex patterns emerged in Conway's Game of Life, so too did life emerge as a complex pattern from an initial state.
 Do the patterns we see moving across the grid decide which way they go?
 No, it's clearly an outcome determined by the rules of the game.
 The story of our life is similar.

 ### Properties of Dissipative Structures